greg-js/arch-wiki-md-repo/wiki/_content/english/NetworkManager.md

 ### Sharing internet connection over Wi-Fi

-You can share your internet connection (e.g.: 3G or wired) with a few clicks using nm.
+You can share your internet connection (e.g. 3G or wired) with a few clicks using nm.
 You will need a supported Wi-Fi card (Cards based on Atheros AR9xx or at least AR5xx are probably best choice).
+Please note that a [firewall](/index.php/Firewall "Firewall") may interfere with internet sharing.

 #### Ad-hoc

 *   [Install](/index.php/Install "Install") the [dnsmasq](https://www.archlinux.org/packages/?name=dnsmasq) package to be able to actually share the connection.
-*   Custom `dnsmasq.conf` may interfere with NetworkManager (not sure about this, but i think so).
+*   Custom `dnsmasq.conf` may interfere with NetworkManager (not sure about this, but I think so).
 *   Click on applet and choose "Create new wireless network".
 *   Follow wizard (if using WEP, be sure to use 5 or 13 character long password, different lengths will fail).
 *   Settings will remain stored for the next time you need it.